surajsinghgahlot/projects/Readme.md

 ### Used Apps:
 1. Amazon Amplify for UI react app.
 2. Amazon Cognito to manager user's identity.
-3. Amazon SES to manage sender's email. <br />
+3. Amazon SES to manage sender's email.
-4. Amazon Lambda function to send emails. <br />
+4. Amazon Lambda function to send emails.

 ### Apps Into:
 1. **AWS Amplify**:
                     a.
-This is everything you need to build full-stack web UI & mobile apps.
+This is everything you need to build full-stack web UI & mobile apps. <br />
                     b.
-It comes with inbuild URL, just like AWS cloudfront & S3 have, to host your apps.
+It comes with inbuild URL, just like AWS cloudfront & S3 have, to host your apps. <br />

 2. **Amazon Cognito**:
                      a.
-The service helps you implement customer identity & access management into web & mobile applications.
+The service helps you implement customer identity & access management into web & mobile applications. <br />
                      b.
-You can quickly & user authentication & access control to your applications in minutes.
+You can quickly & user authentication & access control to your applications in minutes. <br />
                      c.
-It is fully AWS managed apps so it comes with scalelibilty.
+It is fully AWS managed apps so it comes with scalelibilty. <br />
                      d.
-It help you to trigger another AWS application like lambda, SES etc.
+It help you to trigger another AWS application like lambda, SES etc. <br />

 3. **Amazon SES**:
                     It is a cloud-based email service provider that can integrate into any application for high volume email automation.